vocdoni/docs/docs/architecture/components/gateway.md

 The APIs ara available to the client via HTTP/WS using two endpoints:

 + `/web3` for the raw web3 API
-+ `/dvote` for the vote/participation API
++ `/dvote` for the Vote, File and Census API's
-+ `/file` for the file API
-+ `/census` for the census service API

 ## Census API

-The Census API inherits directly frmo the methods defined in the [Census Service API](/docs/#/architecture/components/census-service).
+The Census API inherits directly from the methods defined in the [Census Service API](/docs/#/architecture/components/census-service).

 The only difference is that this API is to be used by mobile and web clients needing the aid of a Gateway.
 To tell the Gateway where the Census Service can be reached, the field `messaging-uri` is added as a parameter.